drmargarido/d-tracker/README.md

 ## Install

 ### Linux

+#### Binary Release

+#### Build from source

+The dependencies in the dependencies list are bundled within the repository and will also be compiled.
+In order to build the project from source you will need the following packages: `automake`, `libtool`, `libx11-dev`.

 To run the application self contained in a single folder run the following command and check the build/ generated folder.
 ```sh